phuonglm/exo.social.client/README.md

     -Dsocial.server.version=1.3.0-SNAPSHOT

+### Integration tests and debug using remote debuger
+    mvn clean install -Prun-its-debug
+    The social server with listen on port 5006 and maven integration test process listen on port 5005, it'll wait until you attached remote debugger to continue execute the test.

 ### Integration tests with a social server already deployed

 Or you can run integration tests against a social server already deployed on your network.
 This solution is quickest to execute but requires an initial setup of a social server.
 You need to define the host and port of the server to use.
 To launch tests on an existing server launch the following command :